Err 7

 • Step 2 – Inspect wiring: Follow the sensor cable to the control head.
 Ensure the connector is fully seated and not corroded.
 Clean contacts with electrical contact cleaner if needed.

 • Step 3 – Check sensor position: Verify the sensor is mounted at the correct height per the installation instructions.
-If it is too high or too low, the control may misread salt level.
+If it is too high or too low, the control may misread the salt level.

 • Step 4 – Test sensor: If accessible, disconnect the sensor and check resistance or continuity according to the service manual.
 A completely open or shorted sensor indicates failure.